eficode-academy/github-actions-katas/labs/pr-workflow.md

 For that we need to add another workflow to the repository.

-We want to run a slightly shorter workflow, excluding the component test, and the push of docker images.
+We want to run a slightly shorter workflow, excluding the component and performance tests, and the push of docker images.

 We want to run in on all branches that has the prefix `dev/`.

 ### tasks